Martial arts films are a famous subgenre of modern action films that rely heavily on the philosophies of different martial arts.

 Later, production resumed with the blessing of Lee’s family.
 With very few scenes to film, The Crow was completed by re-writing the script, using early CGI technology and stunt doubles.

-Many saw parallels between Lee and his father comparing their careers as action film leading men who died young, prior to the release of their breakthrough film.
+Many saw parallels between Lee and his father comparing their careers as action film-leading men who died young, before the release of their breakthrough film.
+Brandon Lee will be remembered as one of the most promising martial arts actors ever.

 Bruce Lee